-Reasons for why my phone is saying Not Registered on Network?
+Reasons why my phone is saying Not Registered on Network error?

-Generally users come across such unexpected error when they try to make calls or while receiving message.
-It’s a common error reported from numerous users, especially Samsung phone users including Galaxy S series.
+Generally, users come across such unexpected errors when they try to make calls or while receiving messages.
+It’s a common error reported by numerous users, especially Samsung phone users including the Galaxy S series.

-When users try to make an outgoing call, then such error popups.
-In fact some common reasons include:
+When users try to make an outgoing call, then such an error popups.
+In fact, some common reasons include:

 - Problem in phone

 - SIM card issue

 - The software update failed or faulty firmware